The boots that saved Grethe’s legs

 “Common in such cases is amputation, especially in cases like Grethe, where there are infections and resting pain.”

 After a working life as a health care worker in home nursing, psychiatry and at an elderly care center, Grethe Valskaar Hetland was disabled as a 35-year-old.
 “Of course, this was a hard blow.
 I like to laugh, but due to the seriousness of my medical condition, I lost my laughter”, says the woman from Sandnes.
-“At that time, the blood circulation in the legs was so poor that the clinicians were barely able to measure the blood pressure in my foot.”
+“At that time, the blood circulation in my legs was so poor that the clinicians were barely able to measure the blood pressure in my foot.”

 “I had a fantastic specialist, Bodo Günther, who helped me a lot and operated me several times.
 But then I got to a point where there wasn’t much more doctors could do for me”, says Grethe.